department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-original">Original Claim—the first claim you file for disability benefits</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-original">Original claim—the first claim you file for disability benefits</button>
 <div id="claim-original" class="usa-accordion-content">

 **You'll need to submit evidence of:**
-- A current physical or mental disability from a medical professional or layperson (someone who's not a trained professional) , **and**
+- A current physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
 - An event, injury, or disease that happened during your active-duty service, **and**
 - A link between your current disability and the event, injury, or disease that happened during your service.
 Usually we need medical records or medical opinions from health care providers to support this link. <br>